-Special Consideration - A screening classification that is applied to a project when there are heightened social risks within a project.
-The decision to designate a project as Special Consideration will take into consideration the significance of the social risk, as determined by the scale and severity of the potential impacts and vulnerability of the affected people.
-The Special Consideration classification of a project indicates (1) a project's heightened potential for Labor Rights or Human Rights risks or impacts; and (2) a higher risk to Workers or Project Affected People.
+Special Consideration - A screening classification that is applied to a project when there are heightened social risks is the likelihood that there will be Labor Rights violations within a project.
+The decision to designate a project as Special Consideration will take, taking into consideration the likelihood, severity and degree of possible Labor Rights violations within, and relevance to7 a project of the social risks.
+The Special Consideration classification of a project indicates (1) a project's heightened potential forto violate Labor Rights or Human Rights risks or impacts; and (2) a higher risk to Workers or Project Affected People.